 Let’s start with the teaching series.
-There are six books in the Easy Grammar series: Grade 2, Grade 3, Grade 4, Grade 5, Grade 6, and Plus (for grades 7 and above).
-The Easy Grammar books, with the exception of Easy Grammar: Grade 2, are very similar to one another.
+There are seven books in the Easy Grammar series: Grade 1, Grade 2, Grade 3, Grade 4, Grade 5, Grade 6, and Plus (for grades 7 and above), and five more in the Easy Grammar Ultimate series.
+The Easy Grammar books, with the exception of the first two, are very similar to one another.

-Each daily lesson consists of four to five types of exercises that include capitalization, punctuation, alphabetizing, dictionary work, parts of speech, prefixes/roots/suffixes, synonyms, homonyms, antonyms, rhymes, and sentence combining.
-Rules or explanations and examples are provided within the lessons for each topic that is likely to be new or in need of review....All principal parts of speech up through interjections and conjunctions are introduced although with only a very brief introduction for each of the more difficult parts of speech.
-My biggest hesitation with this book is whether or not it is necessary to go that far into parts of speech in second grade.
+In the second-grade course, there are four or five types of exercises that include capitalization, punctuation, alphabetizing, dictionary work, parts of speech, prefixes/roots/suffixes, synonyms, homonyms, antonyms, rhymes, and sentence combining.
+Rules or explanations and examples are provided within the lessons for each topic that is likely to be new or in need of review.
+All principal parts of speech up through interjections and conjunctions are introduced although with only a very brief introduction for each of the more difficult parts of speech.
+My biggest hesitation with this book is whether it is necessary to go that far into parts of speech in second grade.
 Other than that, the coverage of other language skills is great.

 Each very large—the smallest volume is almost 500 pages—Easy Grammar book follows a pattern of brief, straightforward grammar instruction followed by examples then exercises.
-Most of the time, younger level books combine instruction and activity so that both together take up just one page per lesson.
+Most of the time, younger-level books combine instruction and activity so that both together take up just one page per lesson.
 Upper levels sometimes take a page or two for instruction followed by one page of exercises.